DK-Hostmaster/DKHM-RFC-AuthInfo/README.md

 The requirements are:

-- Unpredictable (is secure to the extend possible and for the given TTL timeframe)
+- Unpredictable (is secure to the extent possible and for the given TTL timeframe)
 - Speakable (can be spoken over phone)
 - Usable (constrained on length and format)